openziti/ziti-doc/docfx_project/ziti/clients/tunneler.md

 [!include[](~/ziti/clients/tunneler-overview.md)]

-Each tunneller operates similarly.
-The goal is to have the tunneler intercecpt traffic destined for Ziti services and forward that traffic over the Ziti overlay instead of the underlay network.
-There are two basic modes a tunneler operate in: seamless and proxy.
-A seamless tunneler will transparently intercept traffic via IPv4 address or DNS whereas a tunneler in proxy mode works as a proxy.
-Seamless mode is transparent to existing services and applications.
-Proxy mode is not as transparent at all.
-It requires applications to send traffic to the localhost proxy specifically.
-This means when running in proxy mode - it does not do any intercepting at all.
+Tunneler behaves similarly for all desktop and mobile operating systems.
+The goal is for Tunneler to direct traffic matching a Ziti service over the Ziti overlay instead of the underlay network.

-Here you can learn about the
+The default mode of operation for Tunneler is to configure the operating system's DNS resolver to check with Tunneler for matches before recursing internet nameservers.
+Alternatively, the command-line interface (CLI) versions of Tunneler offers a `proxy` mode that binds a particular service to a particular local port instead of matching the IP destination or domain name.

-ways each tunneler operates and see the similarities as well as any differences.
+Scroll down to know more about operating Tunneler on each operating system.

 [!include[](./linux.md)]